 a strong and comprehensive defense

-Being charged with homicide in Virginia is an extremely serious matter, and a conviction can mean years to life in prison or even the death penalty.
+Being charged with homicide in Virginia is an extremely serious matter, and a conviction can mean years to life in prison.

 King Campbell’s team of highly-skilled defense attorneys understands what’s at stake in a homicide case and has the knowledge and experience.

-From capital murder to DUI involuntary manslaughter, we will work tirelessly to protect your legal rights and freedom.
+From aggravated murder to DUI involuntary manslaughter, we will work tirelessly to protect your legal rights and freedom.

 Additionally, it’s important to fully understand the charges against you and their associated penalties.